camargozzini/portafolio-camargozzini/_posts/2017-10-01-memoriayciudadania.markdown

 All the documents of the Memoria y Ciudadanía project are hosted in the Uwasi platform of Huridocs, which is very good for storing, organizing and publishing documents, but it needed a more friendly landing for the user, to explain what is the project Memoria y Ciudadanía, the available categories and the stories that can be told from the data.

-For this I built a simple landing, with a search engine as a central element accompanied by a paragraph that makes clear everything you can find in that search engine, followed by the three major categories of documents available, in case the user prefers to start exploring a filter.
+For this I built a simple landing page, with a search engine as a central element.
+This was accompanied by a simple paragraph that makes clear everything you can find in the search engine.
+This was followed by the three major categories of documents available, in case the user prefers to start filtering by his own.

-At a second level, comes the "Corruption Stories" that are journalistic articles generated from the Memory and Citizenship corruption database.
-The goal of this section is to inspire the user to use the data to create their stories.
+At a second level comes the “Corruption Stories” that are journalistic articles generated from the Memory and Citizenship corruption database.
+The goal of this section is to inspire the user (mainly investigators and journalists) to use the data to create their own stories or investigations.

 <div class="main-slider">
   <div class="item"><img alt="" src="{{ site.baseurl }}img/portfolio/myc01.png" class="img-responsive"></div>